Tutorial - Recording audio playing on the computer

 Step 2: Turn Software Playthrough off

 Software Playthrough must usually be turned off when recording computer playback.
-If playthrough is on, the soundcard will try to play what it is recording then re-record it, creating an increasingly loud series of echoes that may damage your equipment.
+If playthrough is on, the audio interface will try to play what it is recording then re-record it, creating an increasingly loud series of echoes that may damage your equipment.

 To turn off Software Playthrough, chooseto conveniently toggle playthrough off and on as required.